kboerger4/ce599-s17/README.md

 Many of the exercises are based on those developed by Paul Waddell and Geoff Boeing for CP255: Urban Informatics and Visualization at the University of California at Berkeley.
 Those materials are available from:

 	https://github.com/waddell/urban-informatics-and-visualization

+I am changing this to see what has happened